clusterpi/clusterpi.github.io/content/en/docs/cluster/form/own-5.md

 | ![Figure 3](../images/pi-cluster-no-wires.jpg) |  After attaching the heat syncs, threaded hexagonal spacer supports are used to connect the Pis together.
 A fully-assembled 5-node Pi cluster is shown.   |
 | ![Figure 4](../images/complete-pi-cluster.jpg) |  Each node of the cluster is then attached to the switch using an Ethernet cables and to the power supply using a USB cables.
 The fully wired cluster is shown.  |

+## Alternative and Additional Hardware

+Put your substitutes here